LBoyle/tvmaze-frontend/README.md

 - Wednesday 10th - 4 hours.
 - Thursday 11th - 3 hours.

-### Tools used
-- Atom
-- Insomnia REST client
-- Will try the chrome extensions
-- ZSH

 ### Techs used
 - React
 - react-router-dom and history